 As mentioned above, many, if not all of these scenes hold a deeper symbolic message.
 The bird trapping scene, for instance, is commonplace all throughout Egypt.
 John Anthony West suggests that birds represent one’s wild inner nature that needs to be tamed.

 To make matters more complex, different birds each had their own symbolic significance.
 The stork, a migrant bird, may be a metaphor for the soul.
 Other birds, meanwhile, symbolize specific divinities.
-The falcon represents Horus and the goose Amun.
+At certain tombs, the falcon represents Horus and the goose Amun.

-Elsewhere, you’ll encounter numerous colorful depictions of Mehu and various offerings being presented to the gods.
+Elsewhere around Mehu’s tomb, you’ll encounter numerous colorful depictions of the deceased and various offerings being presented to the gods.
 The artwork here is truly exquisite and, while somewhat faded, remains in remarkable condition considering it’s 4,300 years old!

-Even though you’ve paid for the ticket, be prepared for multiple people to ask you for baksheesh in exchange for their “services.”
-This behavior is only a small preview of what’s to come in Saqqara.
-And all throughout Egypt, for that matter.
+Even though you’ve paid for the ticket, be prepared for multiple people to ask you for baksheesh in exchange for their ‘services.’
+This is only a small preview of what’s to come in Saqqara, and all throughout Egypt, for that matter.

 Tomb of Idut